 What is the career outlook for medicine graduates?

 As mentioned previously, the career opportunity for this major is great and can always be found across industries and sectors.

-- Medical research and development
+- Medical researcher and developer

-- Emergency medical
+- Emergency medical officer

 - Clinical forensic medical examiner

 The wage that you will make while working in this field in Malaysia is comparatively high, but it varies depending on the occupation.

 The table below shows the different types of job and expected salary according to PayScale:

 How long is the duration of studies for medicine course in Malaysia?